German hydrogen train pioneer switches to cheaper battery power

 March 10, 2023

 The energy-intensive process of producing green hydrogen (made from renewable electricity) is one obstacle hampering fuel cell vehicles’ development.
 But according to the German newspaper Der Spiegel, scientists are collaborating to exploit white hydrogen.
-Under this label, the energy carrier is souThis content has been archived.
-Log in or Subscribe to a level that has […]
+Under this label, the energy carrier is sourced from underneath the earth’s crust.
+Naturally occurring hydrogen can be found in the […]

 Fendt starts testing its first fuel cell hydrogen tractor